Employment litigation charging information

 If you are not sure whether your policy covers the type of claim you are thinking of bringing, we would be happy to discuss this with you, or check the terms for you.

-If you find you do have legal expenses insurance, but you are told by your insurers that you must use their solicitors (or solicitors from their panel) it is usually possible to convince insurers to agree to your instructing your own solicitors, if you would prefer to do so.
+If you find you do have legal expenses insurance, but you are told by your insurers that you must use their solicitors (or solicitors from their panel) it is often possible to convince insurers to agree to your instructing your own solicitors, if you would prefer to do so, although this will partly depend on the hourly rates your insurers are prepared to pay.

 No win, no fee